build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 What's a timestamp?
 Well, the first thing in each line of the `tcpdump` output is the **exact** time that the packet was seen.
 These timestamps look a little something like this: `19:59:53.972283`.
 This means that when the machine running `tcpdump` saw a packet, it looked at its watch and found that the time was approximately 8:00pm local time (this is in 24-hour time).
 But computers have *very* precise clocks, and the *exact* time of this packet was 7:59pm and 53 seconds and 972 hundred-thousanths of a second!
 This kind of precision might seems a little ridiculous, but when packets are flying around the network quickly, having very exact time for each one is essential to help us understand which ones came first and which ones came next.

-Since we have precise timestamps being reported for each packets by `host-c` and `host-f` (and note that the clocks on both of these machines are synchronized), we can look back and forth between the output from both machines and put the packets in chronological order.
+Since we have precise timestamps being reported for each packet by `host-c` and `host-f` (and note that the clocks on both of these machines are synchronized), we can look back and forth between the output from both machines and put the packets in chronological order.
 So let's look at the timestamps across all the output: what's the first thing you see happening?

 > **host-c:**
 > 19:59:53.972283 IP (tos 0x0, ttl 255, id 50541, offset 0, flags [DF], proto UDP (17), length 58)